satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 Changes: We can easily change the value by setter injection.
 It doesn't create a new bean instance always like constructor.
 So setter injection is flexible than constructor injection.

+12. How to Create a Controller without the `@Controller` Annotation?

+While `@Controller` is the standard way to define a controller in Spring MVC, you can also create a controller without it by using `@Component` or implementing specific interfaces like `HandlerMapping` and `HandlerAdapter` manually.

+### Option 1: Using `@Component` and `@RequestMapping`

+You can use `@Component` instead of `@Controller` because `@Controller` is a specialized version of `@Component`.
+Spring will still recognize the class as a Spring bean, and if it has request mappings, Spring MVC will treat it like a controller.